hosseingz/youtube_downloader/README.md

 **Verification:** Run `ffmpeg -version` in your terminal.
 If it returns version information, FFmpeg is correctly installed and accessible.

-If this shows version info → ✅ you're good to go.

 ---

 ## 🚀 Examples

 ### 🔹 Getting Started

-Here’s the quickest way to start downloading:

 ```python
 from src.downloader import YoutubeDownloader